 Quantstamp Security Network V2 is now easier to use than ever, allowing developers to easily integrate smart contract security scans into their development workflow.
 For users who want to participate in the network and earn QSP through scanning smart contracts, we’ve also removed the prior version’s whitelisting of nodes.
-Now, anyone who stakes 50,000 QSP and follows our node operator instructions on Github can run a node and help contribute to the reliability and decentralization of the network while earning QSP tokens.
+Now, anyone who stakes 50,000 QSP and follows the node operator instructions on Github can run a node and help contribute to the reliability and decentralization of the network while earning QSP tokens.

 With Quantstamp Security Network V2 we’ve also removed the AWS dependencies of the previous version.
-Nodes on the network can now interact with the Ethereum blockchain directly either using Infura or through their own Ethereum nodes.
+Nodes on the network can now interact with the Ethereum blockchain directly, either using Infura or through their own Ethereum nodes.

 Finally, audit reports are now stored on the blockchain itself.
-This provides a public record of security for any smart contract scanned on Quantstamp Security Network V2.
+This provides a decentralizd, public record of security for any smart contract scanned on Quantstamp Security Network V2.